 Furthermore, the number 3 also signifies three dimensions, or 3D.
 Thus, it brings simple illustrations (in 2D) to life.

-Long before Fibonacci’s time, other scholars were examining numbers and mathematically patterns and seeing divine implications.
+Long before Fibonacci’s time, other scholars were examining numbers and mathematical patterns and seeing divine implications.
 One such scholar was the 6th century BCE philosopher Pythagoras (father of the Pythagorean Theorem, which you probably learned about in geometry class.)

 For Pythagoras, the number 3 was a special number.
 In fact, he described it as “the perfect number” as it denotes the idea of the beginning, the middle, and the end.